-Inmates may report a sexual assault, sexual abuse, or sexual harassment in the following ways:
+A sexual assault, sexual abuse, or sexual harassment may be reported in the following ways: (28 CFR 115.51)

 - 1. To any sworn staff member; - 2.
 To any civilian staff member, including medical staff, mental health staff, clergy, etc.; - 3.
-To the Santa Barbara Sheriff's Sexual Assault Crisis Message Center by dialing (805) 681-4077 from any inmate telephone, free of charge;
+To the Santa Barbara Sheriff's Sexual Assault Crisis Message Center by following inmate phone prompts to dial "333" or by dialing (805) 681-4077 from any inmate telephone, free of charge;

-CHAPTER 2 ADMINISTRATIVE 208.
-Prison Rape Elimination Act (PREA) Page: 6 of 12 Revision Date: 7/2015 Review Date: 7/2015
+CHAPTER 2 208.
+Prison Rape Elimination Act

+ADMINISTRATIVE (PREA)

+Page: 8 of 16 Revision Date: 6/2016 Review Date: 7/2017

-- 4. To any third party, including, but not limited to an agency not affiliated with the Sheriff's Office, such as the Santa Barbara County Rape Crisis Center Hotline at (805) 564-3696 from any inmate telephone, free of charge; - 5.
-By completing and submitting an inmate request, grievance, letter or any other medium addressed to any staff member. - 6.
-Jail staff shall accept all forms of reports, to include, but not limited to; verbally, in writing, anonymously and from third parties.
-All reports shall be documented without delay, regardless of whether or not the inmate requests to remain anonymous. - 7.
-If Custody staff wishes to report sexual abuse, assault, or harassment, by another staff member, they should do so through their immediate supervisor and may do so privately if necessary through use of the Sheriff's anonymous tipline. - 8.
-The Shift Commander, or designee, will be responsible for checking voicemail messages on the Santa Barbara Sheriffs' Sexual Assault Crisis Message Center at least once per shift.
-Instructions for utilizing this mailbox shall be posted in the Shift Commanders Office within the Main Jail.
+- 4. To any third party, including, but not limited to an agency not affiliated with the Sheriff's Office, such as the Santa Barbara County Rape Crisis Center Hotline at (805) 564-3696 from any inmate telephone, free of charge; (28 CFR 115.54) - 5.
+Family, friends, and/or members of the community may anonymously report incidents through the "PREA Hot-Line" by calling (805) 681-4077.
+PREA reporting information is available on-line through the Santa Barbara County Sheriff's Office website (www.sbsheriff.org). - 6.
+By completing and submitting an inmate request, grievance, letter or any other medium addressed to any staff member. - 7.
+Jail staff shall accept all forms of reports, to include, but not limited to, verbally, in writing, anonymously and from third parties.
+All reports shall be documented without delay, regardless of whether or not the inmate requests to remain anonymous. - 8.
+If Custody staff wishes to report sexual abuse, assault, or harassment by another staff member, they should do so through their immediate supervisor and may do so privately if necessary through use of the Sheriff's anonymous tip-line. - 9.
+The Shift Commander, or designee, will be responsible for checking voicemail messages on the Santa Barbara County Sheriff's Sexual Assault Crisis Message Center at least once per shift.
+Instructions for utilizing this mailbox shall be posted in the Shift Commander's Office within the Main Jail.
 All messages will be fully investigated and documented.
 Should a message be received from another facility (such as Santa Maria Jail), the Shift Commander will notify the supervisor on duty at that facility and they will ensure that a full investigation is completed.

-The agency shall not rely on inmate interpreters, inmate readers, or other types of inmate assistants except in limited circumstances where an extended delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first response duties, or the investigation of the inmate's allegations (28 CFR 115.16).
+The agency shall not rely on inmate interpreters, inmate readers, or other types of inmate assistants except in limited or exigent circumstances where an extended delay in obtaining an effective interpreter could compromise the inmate's safety, the performance of first responder duties, or hinder the investigation of the inmate's allegations.
+Under exigent circumstances, when inmate translators are utilized, the capacity and scope of the investigations shall be limited and documented.
+(28 CFR 115.16 (c) 1)